AntonKhorev/osm-dwg-helper/README.md

 In order to add reports to an existing ticket, use *Add unread reports from issue* in the extension panel.
 Using it is similar to adding an already posted OSM message.
 The panel entry appears when you switch from an issue tab to a ticket tab when the issue contains unread ("new") reports.
 The reports, like messages, can be added as either a ticket note or a pending item, with subject and body similar to the ones you get by creating a ticket.
 After the reports are added, the issue gets commented with a link to the ticket, again similar to what happens when creating a ticket.
 You'll have to resolve the issue to turn unread reports into read ones that won't be picked up by this extension feature.

+### Add blocks to tickets

+If you've issued a block, you can add it to a ticket in a manner similar to adding messages/reports.
+Open the block tab, then switch to the ticket tab, and *Add block record* should appear in *Other Tab Actions*.
+Clicking one of the links below it opens a new ticket article with a link to the block.
+It also adds *block issued* to *DWG Actions* free field.
+Since this is a DWG-specific field not present in default OTRS configurations, the name of its input can be configured in the options.

 ### Quick messages from issues

 Sometimes you don't want to create a ticket for an issue.
 You may want just to send a message to the reporting user and resolve te issue.
 To quickly do this from the issue page, click on the username under *Quick message reporting user* in the extension panel.
 An OSM new message form will be opened with a pregenerated subject.